kantoniko/ladino-diksionaryo-code/README.md

 time PYTHONPATH=. python ladino/generate.py --dictionary ../ladino-diksionaryo-data/ --html docs --all --log --whatsapp ../ladino-estamos-whatsapeando/ --sounds ../ladino-diksionaryo-sounds/ --unafraza ../ladino-una-fraza-al-diya/ --pages ../ladino-pages --books ../ladino-salu-lulu/  --ladinadores ../ladino-los-ladinadores/ --limit 10
 ```

-This will generate the static files in the `html` subdrirectory.
+This will generate the static files in the `docs` subdrirectory.

-Launch a static web server in the `html` subdirectory.
+Launch a static web server in the `docs` subdirectory.

 ## Testing